phaxio/phaxio-dotnet/README.md

 ## Migration from API V1 to V2

-This lbirary now uses Phaxio API V2, so these methods have been removed and have no equivalent:
+This library now uses Phaxio API V2, so these methods have been removed and have no equivalent:

 - AttachPhaxCodeToPdf was removed
 - CreatePhaxCode is now GeneratePhaxCode